Chris-Kramer/language_assignments/assignment-2/readme.md

 ```

 ## Windows users
-If you're running on a local windows machine, and do run with a bash shell, you have to set up a virtual environment, activate it and then run the script manually.
+If you're running on a local windows machine, and don't run with a bash shell, you have to set up a virtual environment, activate it and then run the script manually.
 All packages are part of python v3 standard library.
 So no need to install any reqirements.txt file.